-Today, Chapter mothers are very involved with local nonprofits and annually collaborate with the North County Chapter of Jack and Jill of America, Inc. to walk in San Diego’s historic Dr. Martin Luther King, Jr. Parade.
+Today, Chapter mothers are involved with local nonprofits and participate in San Diego’s historic Dr. Martin Luther King, Jr. Parade.

 The San Diego Chapter includes nearly 30 active families including 28 children and 14 teens, and a wonderful group of active Associate Jewels.
 Combined with our children and our Jacks, the Chapter represents more than 100 current and future leaders whose primary residence in San Diego County south of Highway 52.